DeNeizi/Gang-Nuker/README.md

 - Make sure to join my [discord](https://discord.gg/raided) and fill free to dm me @††#3333.
-Thanks for using GANG Multi Tool!
+Thanks for using GANG Multi Tool©
-- Coded / Developed by ††#3333
+- Coded / Developed by ††#3333©